stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points
 *A roar washes over the field, as countless voices herald a wave of violence.
-Your voice rings above the cacophany*
+Your voice rings above the cacophany.*

 Choose a number of targets equal to your Charisma modifier.
 At the start of its next turn, each of these creatures can move its speed without provoking an attack of opportunity.